-And it’s true.
-How many times have you looked back and laughed over how much energy you put into worry about something that had little consequence for the future?
+Think about it: How many times have you looked back and laughed over how much energy you put into worrying about something that had little consequence for the future?
 Most of what you’re stressing about now won’t make much of a difference in your life, and so it’s not worth your time now.
 When you stop worrying about the small things, you’ll actually have the energy to tackle the big things that will matter in 10 days, 10 months, and/or 10 years.

 Can’t remember if you unplugged your flat iron?
 This smartphone hack will straighten out your worries.
 Also, here’s how to trust your gut when you struggle with anxiety, according to mental health experts.